Tristan Peersman

 Tristan Peersman (born 28 September 1979 in Antwerp) is a Belgian footballer.
 He is a goalkeeper who is currently unattached.
 He formerly played for various clubs, including Anderlecht and Willem II.
-He was transferred to OFI Crete on 25 June 2007 but left the club the next year.
+He was transferred to OFI on 25 June 2007 but left the club the next year.

 Since then, he has played for FC Dordrecht and R.A.E.C.
 Mons.

 Personal life

 Peersman's son Kjell Peersman is also a professional footballer.